-NOTE – Restrictions on the Octet Stream Data transferred by the MAP Octet Stream Service are stated in 3.2.3.
+NOTE – Restrictions on the Octet Stream Data transferred by the MAP Octet Stream Service are stated in 3.2.4.

 GMAP ID

 The GMAP ID parameter shall contain a GMAP that indicates the MAP through which the Octet Stream Data is to be transferred.

 NOTE – The GMAP ID is the SAP address of the MAP Octet Stream Service.

-QoS